anynines/a9s-cli-v2/ImplementationNotes.md

 represent ideas that have not been implemented or that changes may have been applied.
 In other words:
 **do not expect implementation notes to be in sync with the implementation**.

+## v0.10-0

+* Observability: As a user I expect the a9s cli to provide a descriptive error message when executing a command involving a service instance that does not exist.
+    * Branch: `service-instance-existence-1``
+    * Affected commands:
+        * [DONE] Create backup
+        * [DONE] Restore backup
+            * [DONE] As a user I expect the restore command to fail when the given service instance does not exist
+            * [DONE] As a user I expect the restore command to fail when the given backup does not exist
+        * [DONE]: Delete service instance
+    * Create e-2-e tests for attempting to
+        * delete a non-existing service instance
+        * create a backup for a non existing service instance
+        * create a restore for a non existing service instance
+        * create a restore for a non existing backup

 ## v0.9.0

 * Release v0.9.0: backup/restore v1